 Overall, the value of video editing courses arises from the balance between cost and the skills acquired, as well as potential career opportunities available post-training.
 Courses may represent a significant financial investment; however, they provide valuable learning experiences and practical applications for aspiring editors.
 The skills learned can facilitate entry into the industry or enhance current capabilities, making them worthwhile for serious students eager to thrive in video production.

 Additionally, students should consider the specific offerings of various courses.
-Each program has unique features—such as one-on-one mentoring, portfolio-building opportunities, and job placement assistance—that enrich the learning experience.
+Each program has unique features—such as 1-on-1 mentoring, portfolio-building opportunities, and job placement assistance—that enrich the learning experience.
 Taking these factors into account can help students make informed decisions about their investment in education.